krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 ### Sampling Methods

-This path tracer implements stratified sampling with cranley-patterson rotation and low-discrepancy Sobol sequences, both of which aim to reduce variance and improve sample distribution.
+Stratified sampling with cranley-patterson rotation and low-discrepancy Sobol sequences aim to reduce variance and improve sample distribution.
 Uniform random sampling can sometimes struggle with subtle low-contrast features like penumbras, an area that both methods aim to address.

 | Uniform random sampling | Stratified + Sobol sampling |